 Some men are named Oliveira and were originally included in this project since the name shares some similar roots.
 Please see more information on the Oliveira Members Page.
 Now that there is a project for the Oliveira Surname, I suggest you join it and not his one please.

 A few people in this project who have Y DNA results have joined because they are interested in Oliver genealogy or because they have a female ancestor whose mother was an Oliver.
 These individuals are placed in the Pink Group.
-They are not expected to share a common Y haplotype since they are not related to a common male ancestor.
+They are not expected to share Y DNA markers since they are not related to a common male ancestor.
 Ideally these people should only join a project based on the last name of the man who was tested.

 Likewise some Oliver women may choose to have mtDNA testing done.
 Because the mitochondria that have mtDNA markers are only inherited through the maternal line, sharing a last name is not indicative of shared mitochondria.
 This webpage is not attempting to support mtDNA results or interpretation at this time.